Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Experiment

 \subsection{Experimental derivation of sensor parameters}

 To study the effect of CRA mismatch, we built the setup shown in Fig.~\ref{fig3}b.
 A small light source was placed at the focal plane of a larger lens to collimate the beam, which was then refocused by another lens with an $f$-number of~1.4.
-Different CRA conditions of imaging systems can be simulated by moving the sensor forward and backward.
-The focal spot formed by the second lens can therefore be regarded as the center of the exit pupil of the imaging system.
-In the experiment, the illumination fully covers the clear aperture of the second lens; therefore, the maximum diverging angle of the beam after the focal spot formed by the second lens is constrained by its $f$-number.
+Different CRA conditions of the imaging system can be simulated by translating the sensor along the optical axis.
+The focal spot formed by the second lens can thus be considered the center of the imaging system’s exit pupil.
+In the experiment, the illumination fully covers the clear aperture of the second lens; thus, the maximum divergence angle of the beam beyond the focal spot formed by the second lens is constrained by its $f$-number.

-In Fig.~\ref{fig3}d, the differential signals $\gamma_x$ and $\gamma_y$ were measured using the configuration shown in Fig.~\ref{fig3}b under different incident angles~$\alpha$ without a sample.
-To measure the case of $\alpha = 0^\circ$, an additional lens was placed after Lens~2 to collimate the beam.
-The results show that $\gamma_x$ and $\gamma_y$ measured without a sample decrease as the CRA mismatch is reduced.
-However, it is observed that when $\alpha = 0^\circ$, the differential signals converge to~0.5, which is consistent with our assumption in Eq.~(\ref{eq12}).
-Due to factors such as crosstalk from CRA mismatch and imperfections in the microlens geometry, $\gamma_x$ and $\gamma_y$ cannot reach the ideal value of~1.0 even when the focal spot is fully shifted onto the pixels on one side of a $2 \times 2$ pixel group.
+In Fig.~\ref{fig3}d, the differential signals $\gamma_x$ and $\gamma_y$ are measured using the configuration shown in Fig.~\ref{fig3}b for different incident angles~$\alpha$ in the absence of a sample.
+For the measurement of $\alpha = 0^\circ$, an additional lens is placed after Lens~2 to collimate the beam.
+The results show that $\gamma_x$ and $\gamma_y$, measured in the absence of a sample, decrease as the CRA mismatch is reduced.
+However, it is observed that at $\alpha = 0^\circ$, the differential signals converge to~0.5, which is consistent with our assumption in Eq.~(\ref{eq12}).
+Owing to factors such as crosstalk induced by CRA mismatch and imperfections in microlens geometry, $\gamma_x$ and $\gamma_y$ cannot achieve the ideal value of 1.0 even when the focal spot is fully shifted onto the pixels on one side of a $2 \times 2$ pixel group.